Disaster Management Act

 After several states, including Delhi, complained about a lack of medical oxygen, the Ministry of Home Affairs (MHA) invoked the Disaster Management Act on April 2021.
-At a time when India is confronting the second wave of Covid-19 infections, political leaders have even blamed neighboring states for impeding oxygen supplies.
+At a time when India is confronting the second wave of Covid-19 infections, political leaders have even blamed neighbouring states for impeding oxygen supplies.
 The MHA stated in its order that there will be no restrictions on the transfer of medicinal oxygen across the states.
 The order continues, “Authorities shall be instructed to facilitate unfettered inter-state movement of oxygen-carrying vehicles.”

 Offences and Penalties under the Disaster Management Act, 2005 vis-à-vis Covid-19

-In the event of a disaster, Chapter 10 of the Act on ‘Offenses and Penalties,’ which reads from section 51 to 58, outlines acts that would be considered criminal offences.
+In the event of a disaster, Chapter 10 of the Act on ‘Offenses and Penalties,’ which reads from sections 51 to 58, outlines acts that would be considered criminal offences.
 Section 52, which imposes a sentence of almost two years in prison and a fine on anyone who makes false claims for relief benefits, and section 54, which imposes a sentence of one year in prison and a fine on anyone who spreads false information about the severity of a disaster, have become particularly important in the context of COVID 19.
-This is because, for the past one year, news and updates regarding this ailment have saturated numerous social media sites, none of which have any system to verify news authenticity.
+This is because, for the past year, news and updates regarding this ailment have saturated numerous social media sites, none of which have any system to verify news authenticity.